Bkoji1150/ecs/README.md

 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Authors

-Module is maintained by [kOJI BELLO](https://github.com/antonbabenko) with help from [these awesome contributors](https://github.com/terraform-aws-modules/terraform-aws-autoscaling/graphs/contributors).
+Module is maintained by [kOJI BELLO](https://github.com/antonbabenko) with help from [these awesome contributors](https://github.com/terraform-aws-modules/terraform-aws-autoscaling/graphs/contributors)Send me an email for any furher questions[kojibello058@gmail.com](kojibello058@gmail.com).